-Providers must bill revenue code 450 or 459 when submitting claims for outpatient emergency room services, along with the appropriate HCPCS code.
+Providers must bill revenue code 450 or 459 when submitting claims for outpatient emergency room services.
 Only one revenue code 450 or 459 may be used per emergency room visit.
+These revenue codes must be billed with the appropriate accompanying CPT codes of 99281, 99282, 99283, 99284, 99285, and 99291.
 Claims for emergency room services are not to be billed as a single line item.
 Claims must include all revenue codes (i.e., pharmacy, lab, x-rays and supplies) which were utilized in the recipient's treatment, using the appropriate revenue code and HCPCS where applicable.